Scissor Traps of Thái Đen tribals in Vietnam

 Scissor trap setting

-After finding a trapping location, as discussed earlier, the split bamboo stick will be fitted with the three sticks.
-Setting up the trigger is a bit of a fiddly work, as the geometries are tight with a low margin of error.
+As discussed earlier, the split bamboo stick will be fitted with the three sticks after finding a trapping location.
+Setting up the trigger is a bit of fiddly work, as the geometries are tight with a low margin of error.

 After setting up the trap, the part with the closed bamboo stick will be camouflaged with surrounding vegetation.
 Also, all sideways will be blocked.
 Bait is unnecessary, as the trap is set at a used run.

-This final picture shows the trapping set-up before vegetation was moved back onto the location.
-For the run next to the bamboo pole on the ground, enough space was left open for rats and mice to have protection from above, but still a clean ‘road’ to move around.
+This final picture shows the trapping set-up before vegetation was moved back to the location.
+For the run next to the bamboo pole on the ground, enough space was left open for rats and mice to have protection from above, but still a clean ‘road’ to move around on.

 Lessons learned about Scissor Traps of the Thái Đen tribal people: